craftcms/docs/docs/3.x/config/config-settings.md

 This can be set to `null` if you have a dedicated host name for the control panel (e.g. `cms.example.com`), or you are running Craft in [Headless Mode](config3:headlessMode).
-If you do that, you will need to ensure that the control panel is being served from its own webroot directory on your server, with an `index.php` file that defines the `CRAFT_CP` PHP constant.
+If you do that, you will need to ensure that the control panel is being served from its own web root directory on your server, with an `index.php` file that defines the `CRAFT_CP` PHP constant.

 ```php